Vertebral Body Fractures and Vertebral Compression Fractures

 Healthy bones are designed to provide strength, flexibility, and support to the spinal canal.
 They can withstand reasonable amounts of pressure.
 However, if the force placed on a vertebra exceeds the threshold of normal pressure, it may fracture and collapse.
-Typically, vertebral body fractures are the result of severe trauma that exerts an excessive vertical force on the spine (such as a motor vehicle accident, or a fall).
+Typically, vertebral body fractures are the result of severe trauma that exerts an excessive vertical force on the spine (such as an accident, or a fall).
 This type of accident typically crushes the vertebrae in the thoracic (middle portion) of the spine.

 Vertebral fractures are the most common fracture in elderly patients, usually resulting from compression or trauma.
 As we age, our bones become thinner and weaker, and are more prone to fracture.